framps/raspiBackupDoc/en/src/restore-intro.md

 A restore requires a **Linux system**for a tar or rsync backup.
 You should usually use a Raspberry for this.
 Other Linux systems also work, but it is not 100% guaranteed that they will always work.

-If an external root file system has been backed up, it will also be restored to an external device.
+If an external root file system has been backed up (hybrid boot mode), it will also be restored to an external device.
 (Only in normal backup mode with `tar` or `rsync` backup).

 A [manual restore](manual-restore.md) of the data with the previously used backup tools `dd`, `tar` or `rsync` is of course also possible.